Net zero buildings

 BREEAM supports solutions to decarbonisation in the built environment, real estate, and associated investments by:

-1. Minimising carbon emissions in the new development, refurbishment, and operation of assets.
+Minimising carbon emissions in the new development, refurbishment, and operation of assets.

-2. Providing assessment methodologies for carbon emissions, including embodied carbon.
+Providing assessment methodologies for carbon emissions, including embodied carbon.

-3. Encouraging the use of onsite renewables and providing credits for energy and carbon reduction.
+Encouraging the use of onsite renewables and providing credits for energy and carbon reduction.

-4. Providing third-party verification of carbon emission assessment.
+Providing third-party verification of carbon emission assessment.

 Net zero in context

 To avoid catastrophic impacts of climate change, the 2016 Paris Agreement stated that we must limit global warming to 1.5°C. This was re-iterated at COP26, where the Glasgow Climate Pact had countries agree to revisit and strengthen emissions targets for 2030.
 The Glasgow Climate Pact only keeps 1.5C in sight if countries take concerted and immediate action to deliver on their commitments.
-Achieving net zero is essential to reaching this target, which means considerable changes in society, the economy and our relationship with the environment, such as:
+Achieving net zero buildings is essential to reaching this target, which means considerable changes in society, the economy and our relationship with the environment, such as:

-• High-performance net zero buildings, improving energy efficiency, and reducing energy demand.
+- High-performance net zero buildings, improving energy efficiency, and reducing energy demand.

-• Switching to sustainable mobility including public transport and ultra-low emissions vehicles.
+- Switching to sustainable mobility including public transport and ultra-low emissions vehicles.

-• Reducing land based emissions, and regenerating biodiverse landscapes for nature and climate.
+- Reducing land based emissions, and regenerating biodiverse landscapes for nature and climate.

-• Utilising the potential for renewable heating and electricity to meet our energy needs.
+- Utilising the potential for renewable heating and electricity to meet our energy needs.

-What is net zero?
+What is a net zero building?

 Net zero is the internationally agreed upon goal for mitigating climate change and keeping warming to 1.5 °C. Net zero refers to a state in which the greenhouse gases going into the atmosphere are balanced by removal out of the atmosphere.
-All definitions of net zero carbon require for reducing emissions before offsetting them.
-This means reducing carbon emissions, including in-direct embodied carbon known as Scope 3 emissions, prior to offsetting through carbon removals.

-Net zero in BREEAM
+Net zero buildings with BREEAM

 Minimisation of carbon emissions through BREEAM